NickyMeuleman/nicky-blog/src/pages/lint-css/index.md

   }
 ```

-When we run `npm run lint:css` now, stylelint will automatically try to fix every issue it can.
+When we run `lint:css` now, stylelint will automatically try to fix every issue it can.
-This won't result in that PROBLEMS tab being empty now, but the list or problems will be much smaller.
+This won't result in the PROBLEMS tab being empty now, but the list of problems will be much smaller.

 While it absolutely isn't, to me this feels like

 ![magic](https://i.imgur.com/YsbKHg1.gif).

+### Work in progress, more to be added